MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Discussion and Limitations

 \subsection{Discussion}

 Across both tabular and neural regimes, the empirical results reinforce a structural distinction between reward modification and constraint-aware optimization.

-Unconstrained and reward-shaped policies achieve high engagement return but exhibit elevated Reward Hacking Severity Index (RHSI), indicating systematic decoupling between engagement signals and mastery progression.
-In the neural regime, reward shaping is active in the learning signal, yet converges to a policy closely aligned with the unconstrained solution.
-This behavior underscores a fundamental limitation of linear penalty methods: scalarized objectives may attenuate undesirable behavior but do not guarantee satisfaction of discounted safety constraints when engagement incentives dominate.
+Unconstrained and reward-shaped policies achieve high engagement return but elevated RHSI, indicating systematic decoupling between engagement and mastery.
+In the neural regime, reward shaping is active yet converges to the unconstrained fixed point, underscoring a fundamental limitation of linear penalty methods: scalarized objectives do not guarantee satisfaction of discounted safety constraints when engagement incentives dominate.

 Post-hoc filtering eliminates infeasible actions at evaluation time but does not modify the training objective.
 In the neural configuration, where feasibility masking is applied uniformly at evaluation, post-hoc and unconstrained policies share identical asymptotic metrics.
 This illustrates a structural limitation of ex post correction: filtering after optimization cannot reshape the policy landscape explored during learning, and therefore cannot close the reward--safety gap induced during training.